-Cause Symptoms Treatment Prevention Heat Rash Hot humid environment; plugged sweat glands.
-Red bumpy rash with severe itching.
-Change into dry clothes and move to a cool area.
-Rinse skin with cool water.
-Wash regularly to keep skin clean and dry.
+Cause Symptoms Treatment Prevention Heat Rash Hot humid Red bumpy rash with Change into dry clothes Wash regularly to keep environment; plugged sweat glands. severe itching. and move to a cool area.
+Rinse skin with cool water. skin clean and dry.
 Sunburn Too much exposure to the sun.
 Red, painful, or blistering and peeling skin If the skin blisters, seek medical aid.
 Use skin lotions (avoid topical anesthetics) and work in the shade.
 Work in the shade; cover skin with clothing; apply skin lotions with a sun protection factor of at least 15.
 People with fair skin should be cautious.
 Heat Cramps Heavy sweating drains a person's body of salt, which cannot be replaced by just drinking water.
 Painful cramps in arms, legs or stomach, which occur suddenly at work or later at home.
 Heat cramps are serious because they can be a warning of other more dangerous heat induced illnesses.
 Move to a cool area; loosen clothing and drink cool salted water (1 tsp.
 Salt per gallon of water) or commercial fluid replacement beverage.
 If the cramps are severe or don't go away, seek medical aid.
 Reduce activity levels and/or heat exposure.
 Drink fluids regularly.
-Employees should check on each other to help spot the symptoms that often precede heat stroke.
+Workers should check on each other to help spot the symptoms that often precede heat stroke.
 Fainting Fluid loss and inadequate water intake.
-Sudden fainting after at least two hours of work; cool moist skin; weak pulse. clothing; make person lie down; and if the person is conscious, offer sips of cool water.
+Sudden fainting after at least two hours of work; cool moist skin; weak pulse.
+GET MEDICAL ATTENTION.
+Assess need for CPR.
+Move to a cool area; loosen clothing; make person lie down; and if the person is conscious, offer sips of cool water.
+Fainting may also be due to other illnesses.
 Reduce activity levels and/or heat exposure.
 Drink fluids regularly.
-Employees should check on each other to help spot the symptoms that often precede heat stroke.

-Heat Fluid loss and Heavy sweating; GET MEDICAL AID.
-Reduce activity Exhaustion inadequate salt and water intake causes a person's body's cooling system to start to break down. cool moist skin; body temperature over 38°C; weak pulse; normal or low blood pressure; person is tired and weak and has nausea and vomiting; is very thirsty; or is panting This condition can lead to heat stroke, which can kill.
-Move the person to a cool shaded area; loosen or remove excess clothing; levels and/or heat exposure.
+Workers should check on each other to help spot the symptoms that often precede heat stroke.
+Heat Exhaustion Fluid loss and inadequate salt and water intake causes a person's body's cooling system to start to break down.
+Heavy sweating; cool moist skin; body temperature over 38°C; weak pulse; normal or low blood pressure; person is tired and weak and has nausea and vomiting; is very thirsty; or is panting or breathing rapidly; vision may be blurred.
+GET MEDICAL AID.
+This condition can lead to heat stroke, which can kill.
+Move the person to a cool shaded area; loosen or remove excess clothing; provide cool water to drink; fan and spray with cool water.
+Reduce activity levels and/or heat exposure.
 Drink fluids regularly.
-Employees should check on each other to help spot the symptoms that often precede heat stroke.
-If a person's body has used up all its water and salt reserves, it will stop sweating.
+Workers should check on each other to help spot the symptoms that often precede heat stroke.
+Heat Stroke If a person's body has used up all its water and salt reserves, it will stop sweating.
 This can cause body temperature to rise.
 Heat stroke may develop suddenly or may follow from heat exhaustion.
 High body temperature (over 41°C) and any one of the following: the person is weak, confused, upset or acting strangely; has hot, dry, red skin; a fast pulse; headache or dizziness.
 In later stages, a person may pass out and have convulsions.
+CALL AMBULANCE.
 This condition can kill a person quickly.
-Remove excess clothing; fan and spray the person Reduce activity levels and/or heat exposure.
+Remove excess clothing; fan and spray the person with cool water; offer sips of cool water if the person is conscious.
+Reduce activity levels and/or heat exposure.
 Drink fluids regularly.
-Employees should check on each other to help spot symptoms that often precede heat stroke.
+Workers should check on each other to help spot symptoms that often precede heat stroke.